Epithelioid sarcoma: Immunotherapies

 Immunotherapy is the strategy of using the body's own immune system to fight cancer.
-It usually involves “training” or “tweaking” the immune system so that it can better recognize and reject cancer cells.
+It usually involves "training" or "tweaking" the immune system so that it can better recognize and reject cancer cells.
 Different immunotherapies can include manipulation of the body's T-cells, NK cells, or Dendritic cells so they are more effective against cancer cells.
 They can also include the administration of laboratory-produced antibodies specific to tumor antigens to create or boost an immune response.

-Vaccine therapy is perhaps the immunotherapeutic strategy with the most ongoing exploration in sarcomas at the current time, although, thus far at least, little evidence has emerged indicating that active vaccination alone can lead to tumor regression.
-Multiple techniques and treatment strategies are currently being studied in an effort to improve the objective response rate of vaccine therapy.
+Vaccine therapy is perhaps the simplest immunotherapeutic strategy, although, thus far, little to no evidence has emerged indicating that vaccination with any compound leads to shrinking of epithelioid sarcoma or other sarcomas.
+Multiple techniques and treatment strategies are currently being studied in many cancers in an effort to improve the usefulness of vaccine therapy.
 Vaccines can deliver various tumor-associated factors (tumor antigens) to the immune system, resulting in a natural antibody and T-cell response to the tumor.
+Unfortunately, no such molecules that are specific to epithelioid sarcoma have been identified for testing such an approach.

-Adoptive immunotherapy seeks to expand a population of the body's T-cells that will recognize a specific tumor antigen.
+Adoptive immunotherapy seeks to expand a population of the body's T cells that will recognize a specific tumor antigen.
 T-cells can be harvested and then expanded and genetically manipulated to recognize certain tumor markers.
 In one case, a patient with advanced epithelioid sarcoma who had failed multiple therapies showed a strong response to expanded lymphocytes and natural killer cells.
+However, as of 2023, no specific clinical trials are examining cellular therapy for epithelioid sarcoma specifically.

-Immune checkpoint inhibitors have recently shown promise against several cancers and may hold promise against sarcomas as well.
-Tumors often evolve during disease progression, and they can develop an expression of inhibitory proteins that deter recognition by the immune system and allow the tumor to escape immune surveillance.
+Immune checkpoint inhibitors are approved for use in many types of cancer, though there are no FDA approvals for such agents for patients with epithelioid sarcoma.
+Some cancers are known to deter recognition by the immune system and allow the tumor to escape immune surveillance.
 By targeting these inhibitory proteins, a pathway is opened for the immune system to recognize the tumor.
-Two of these inhibitory proteins that have been studied recently are CTLA-4 and PD1, and drugs targeting these proteins are in development and showing some promise.
+Two of these inhibitory proteins are CTLA-4 and PD1, and medications targeting these immune system blockers are being examined in patients with sarcomas, such as epithelioid sarcoma.

 Anti-angiogenic therapies

 Several anti-angiogenic agents are being explored in epithelioid sarcoma, a cancer that likely relies on angiogenesis for survival and progression.
 These agents interfere with various pro-angiogenic factors, several of which are known to be over-expressed in epithelioid sarcoma (VEGF and EGFR for example).
 Tumors require a blood supply to provide them with oxygen and nutrients necessary for their survival.
 As tumors expand and grow, they send out various signals (such as HIF1) that encourage new blood vessel development to the tumor.
-Anti-angiogenic agents, such as bevacizumab, attempt to slow or block the growth of tumors by essentially cutting off their blood supply.
+The antiangiogenic agent pazopanib is approved in many countries for use in sarcomas such as epithelioid sarcoma.

-Targeted therapies
+"Targeted" therapies

-Given the multiple genetic abnormalities and disrupted biological pathways observed in epithelioid sarcoma, drugs targeting these unique tumor characteristics are being looked at for more effective treatments.
+Given the multiple genetic abnormalities and disrupted biological pathways observed in epithelioid sarcoma, drugs targeting unique tumor characteristics are being examine for more effective treatments.